splunk/SA-ctf_scoreboard/README.md

 Use the items on the Edit menu to customize the game to your liking.

 Alternatively, follow these instructions to load the Splunk BOTS v1 questions, answers, and hints
-  * Obtain these 3 .csv files: ctf_questions.csv, ctf_answers.csv, ctf_hints.csv
+  * Obtain the following three files: ctf_questions.csv, ctf_answers.csv, ctf_hints.csv
   * Navigate to Capture the Flag Admin app
   * Load questions
     1. Edit -> Edit Questions